Bruno Alves: Rangers

 On 31 May 2017, Alves signed for Rangers on a two-year deal for an undisclosed fee.
 He scored his first goal for his new team on 9 August, in a 6–0 rout of Dunfermline Athletic in the Scottish League Cup.

 On 24 October 2017, two days after an incident with Louis Moult during a 2–0 defeat against Motherwell in the League Cup semi-finals, Alves was handed a two-match ban which was appealed.
 On 11 July 2018, the 36-year-old terminated his contract by mutual consent.

 Parma

-Alves returned to the Italian top division in the summer of 2018, joining recently promoted Parma Calcio 1913 until 30 June 2019.
+Alves returned to the Italian top division in the summer of 2018, joining recently promoted Parma until 30 June 2019.
 In February 2019, he signed a new deal covering the 2019–20 season and, in January 2020, agreed to a further extension until June 2021.

 On 30 May 2021, after being relegated to Serie B, Alves announced he was leaving the club.

 Later years

-Alves agreed to a two-year contract with F.C.
-Famalicão on 1 July 2021.
+Alves agreed to a two-year contract with Famalicão on 1 July 2021.
 Two weeks later, however, after falling out with the management, he cancelled it.

-On 4 September 2021, Alves signed a one-year deal at Apollon Smyrnis FC; aged nearly 40, he returned to the Greek top flight and the city of Athens for the first time in 16 years.
+On 4 September 2021, Alves signed a one-year deal at Apollon Smyrnis; aged nearly 40, he returned to the Greek top flight and the city of Athens for the first time in 16 years.
 He announced his retirement in June 2022, being appointed sporting director of AEK Athens shortly after.

+On 27 February 2026, Alves joined Rio Ave in the same capacity.